-The winter months bring an annual average of 22 inches of snowfall to Springfield ever year, and one of the biggest challenges for the city is how to manage snow removal on 625 miles of roadway efficiently.
+The winter months bring an annual average of 22 inches of snowfall to Springfield every year, and one of the biggest challenges for the city is how to manage snow removal on 625 miles of roadway efficiently.
 In the past, this was largely a manual, paper-based process, with quite a bit of communication latency between shifts and crews.
-Springfield needed a better way to manage, track and resolve snow related issues, and as a technologically progressive entity, they turned to GIS for the solution.
+Springfield needed a better way to manage, track and resolve snow-related issues, and as a technologically progressive entity, they turned to GIS for the solution.

-In combination with Cityworks, the city has adopted the Esri ArcGIS platform to create an approach that helps snow removal processes.
+In combination with Cityworks, the city also adopted the Esri ArcGIS platform to create an approach that helps snow removal processes.
 They were able to accomplish this through a series of observation based asset (snow route) inspections within Cityworks, that results in a score assigned to that route.
 This score is then represented within the GIS to thematically display each route based on its current condition.
 This information, in turn, is then consumed within ArcGIS Online and published via a web application.

 GISinc worked with Springfield to help ensure that the data structure within Cityworks and GIS would support this type of inspection process.
 The city has taken the asset information and developed a web application that integrates not only an ArcGIS Online map, but also wheel charts containing analysis using data from both Cityworks and ArcGIS.
 The information being presented through the web application is real-time as the inspection is completed; updates to inspections in Cityworks are instantly reflected in the Snow Tracker application, along with the associated analytical data.
 By 2017, this information will also be available to the public through the city’s website and social media pages, allowing individuals to monitor routes they take regularly.